CesarChaMal/sportRadarExercise/README.md

 Scoreboard scoreboard = new Scoreboard();
 MatchFactory footballMatchFactory = new FootballMatchFactory();

-// Using factory to create and start a match with the default scoring strategy MatchInterface match = footballMatchFactory.createMatchBuilder("Home Team", "Away Team").build();
+// Starting a match with the default scoring strategy using the factory MatchInterface match = footballMatchFactory.createMatchBuilder("Home Team", "Away Team").build();
 scoreboard.addMatch(match);

+// Starting a match with a specific scoring strategy using the scoreboard scoreboard.startMatch("Home Team", "Away Team", ScoringStrategies.footballNormalTimeScoringStrategy);

+// Alternatively, start a match with a scoring strategy mode for more flexibility scoreboard.startMatchWithStrategyMode("Home Team", "Away Team", ScoringStrategyMode.FUNCTIONAL1);

 // Or start a match using scoreboard with a specific scoring strategy scoreboard.startMatch("Home Team", "Away Team", ScoringStrategies.footballNormalTimeScoringStrategy);

-// Updating score with default or specified scoring strategy scoreboard.updateScore(match, 1, 0);
+// Updating score with the default scoring strategy scoreboard.updateScore(match, 1, 0);

-// Switching to extra time scoring strategy match.setScoringStrategy(ScoringStrategies.footballExtraTimeScoringStrategy);
+// Switching to a different scoring strategy during the match match.setScoringStrategy(ScoringStrategies.footballExtraTimeScoringStrategy);

+// Changing the scoring strategy mode to FUNCTIONAL2 match.setScoringStrategyMode(ScoringStrategyMode.FUNCTIONAL2);

-// Finishing a match
+// Finishing a match and removing it from the active scoreboard scoreboard.finishMatch(match);
-scoreboard.finishMatch(match);

-// Getting summary of matches
-List<MatchInterface> summary = scoreboard.getSummary();
+// Retrieving a summary of ongoing matches, sorted by total score and start time List<MatchInterface> summary = scoreboard.getSummary();